-Before, during and after art school, I was a “drawer” on most days, and an illustrator when things got fancy.
-As a drawer, I’d go directly to pad with either pencil or rapidograph, often to remove cognitive processing altogether with blind contour drawings—my portfolio for art school was filled with them.
+Before art school, I was a “drawer”—I’d go directly to pad with either pencil or rapidograph, often to remove cognitive processing altogether with blind contour drawings; my portfolio for art school was filled with them.
 The subject matter was mine to define, and I finished when I felt it was complete.

-As I became more serious, I’d spend time understanding the subject matter, find inspiration, and prep in a number of ways—taking photographs, sketching, cutting images out of magazines, you name it.
-If the illustration was for a class or a client, I’d spend time up front to understand the concept I was attempting to illustrate.
-My creative process evolved to include other people’s input for the first time.
+As I became more focused on the craft of illustration, I’d spend time ideating through the subject matter and prepping for the pen to paper in a number of ways—from taking photographs to sketching to cutting images out of magazines.
+If the illustration was for a class or a client, I’d invest as much time conceptualizing as would illustrating.
+This was the moment where my creative process evolved to include other people’s input for the first time.

 Undergrad Advertising Design

-My illustration focus at Crouse College quickly took a turn to advertising design, and with it, a whole new set of creative challenges and processes were introduced.
+My illustration focus at Crouse College quickly took a turn to advertising design, and with it a whole new set of challenges were introduced.

-We discussed campaign objectives and parameters in studio, sequestered ourselves to research, sketch and write copy, and then returned to present three concepts and be critiqued by our peers.
+We discussed faux business objectives and campaign parameters in studio, and then sequestered ourselves to research, sketch and write copy.
+Relatively quickly, we’d return to class to present three concepts and receive a full-on design critique.
 Repeat, narrow down, complete.
 It may not sound like much at first, but being able to clearly pitch an idea, and then take criticism as constructive rather than negative, is almost as important as the ideation process itself.